 After you're given a local anesthetic, a very small hole is pricked in the skin (so small that stitches aren't needed), and a catheter is inserted into the vein.
 Through that catheter, a very thin fiberoptic laser probe is inserted.
 Your doctor will likely use ultrasound imaging to guide the placement of the catheter.

-Once activated, the heat generated by the laser causes the walls of the vein to collapse.
-Thanks to the local anesthetic, the procedure tends not to be painful — the worst discomfort is usually from the multiple injections of local anesthetic.
+Once activated, the heat generated by the laser causes the walls of the vein to collapse and eventually disappear.
+With the use of local anesthetic, the procedure tends not to be painful — the worst discomfort is usually from the multiple injections of local anesthetic.

-Although it can be performed for cosmetic reasons, EVLT® is typically used when there are symptoms like swelling, ulcers, aches, etc. — particularly when a saphenous vein (one of several larger, deeper veins in the legs) isn't functioning properly.
+Although it can be performed for cosmetic reasons, EVLT is typically used when there are symptoms like swelling, ulcers, aches, etc. — particularly when a saphenous vein (one of several larger, deeper veins in the legs) isn't functioning properly.
 If the vein is twisted, however, EVLT is not an option.
 The saphenous vein that is eliminated is not functioning properly in the first place, so the procedure doesn't have a deleterious effect.
 It should relieve the symptoms, and the blood will find its way back to the heart through other, properly functioning veins.

 EVLT is very effective, with excellent results after a single treatment — better than sclerotherapy, and about the same as endovenous radiofrequency ablation.

 The procedure usually takes an hour or so and is done on an outpatient basis or in the doctor's office.
 You can resume normal activity right away, except for flying or taking long car trips.
 You'll also need to wear a compression bandage for at least a few days.
 No extra bed rest — you should remain active.